kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 ### Kubelet Implementation Details

-Kubelet will pass privileged flag from `WindowsSecurityCOntextOptions` to the appropraite CRI layer calls.
+Kubelet will pass privileged flag from `WindowsSecurityContextOptions` to the appropriate CRI layer calls.

-*Note:* For alpha kubelet may add well-known annotaitons to CRI calls if privileged flags are set.
+*Note:* For alpha kubelet may add well-known annotations to CRI calls if privileged flags are set.

 Add functionality to Kuberuntime_sandbox to: